hrithikwins/066-flutter-course/material-app-properties.md

-### Which property of scaffold helps you to add the Layouting widgets like Column, Row, ListView, etc
+### [easy] Which property of scaffold helps you to add the Layouting widgets like Column, Row, ListView, etc
 - body
 - home
 - layout
 - child
+answer: body